 MANAGED IT SERVICES PRICING | 15 MIN READ

-If you aren't exactly sure what managed IT services are, we recommend that you visit this, first: What Are Managed IT Services?
+Not sure what managed IT services are?
+Visit this first: What Are Managed IT Services?

 When you get to the end of this article you'll also have an opportunity to download a free IT cost calculator to help you determine which offering is best for your situation.

 Not a lot of time?
 Jump to what you need:

 - Managed Services Per User Contract Pricing

 Like fingerprints or snowflakes, no two businesses are the same; which is why when we’re asked by potential customers “what’s the price of managed service?” - our answer is “it depends.”